RMITLibrary/easy_cite/markdown/chicagoa.md

 > {.footnote-indent}1.
 Jo Francis, "Ephemera and the Construction of First World War Life Writing," *Open Library of Humanities* 11, no. 2 (2025), under "Ephemera as Gateway," https<nolink>://doi.org/10.16995/olh.17161.

 > {.footnote-indent}2.
 Francis, "Ephemera and the Construction of First World War Life Writing," under "Ephemera as Gateway."

+Most journal articles with an **article number**, however, will have page numbers when you view the PDF version.
+When directly quoting, include the page number (e.g. 8) as you normally would for a journal article footnote.

+**Examples (non-shortened and shortened footnote):**

+*Note:* Although the example below has a volume number (113), it has no issue number, hence its omission.

+> {.footnote-indent}3.
+Yevhen Voronin, "Detailing Social Influence in Predicting Cinema Attendance: A Vignette Approach," *Poetics* 113 (2025), 8, https<nolink>://doi.org/10.1016/j.poetic.2025.102041.

+> {.footnote-indent}4.
+Voronin, "Detailing Social Influence in Predicting Cinema Attendance: A Vignette Approach," 8.

 #### Block quotations